DevAgnihotri/MCA_Sem_2/DSA/Unit5.md

 **Time Complexity**: O(n³) for n×n matrices

 ### Q1.1.
 How does Strassen's matrix multiplication provide better time complexity over the classical matrix multiplication algorithm?
 Apply Strassen's algorithm on the following matrices:

-**Question 1.1: How does Strassen's matrix multiplication provide better time complexity over the classical matrix multiplication algorithm?
-Apply Strassen's algorithm on the following matrices:**

 ```
 1 5      8 2